mjharriso/MIDAS/README.md

  which is not without its disadvantages.
 It is entirely possible that this package will evolve to a more CF-like convention for class methods.
-For example, instead of the current field.dict['units'] syntax a more fully class-based method could be used, i.e. field.get_units().
+For example, instead of the current field.dict['units'] syntax a method-based approach, i.e. field.get_units(), would be desirable.

- A handful of class methods have been employed which make use of the stored information.
-For example, spatial interpolation between quad meshes (FMS) and temporal interpolation between calendar dates (Datetime).
-Spatial integration in one to three cartesian directions, e.g. 'X','XY' or 'XYZ' and temporal averaging (Datetime).
+ A handful of functions have been employed which make use of the stored information.
+For example: spatial interpolation between quad meshes (FMS) and temporal interpolation between calendar dates (Datetime); spatial integration in one to three cartesian directions, e.g. 'X','XY' or 'XYZ'; and temporal averaging (Datetime).

  MIDAS (Modular Isosurface Data Analysis System) was first developed by Matthew Harrison 2011-2012 as an employee of NOAA in the GFDL Oceans and Climate Group.
-The goal of this project is to produce a class for handling finite volume representations of numerical model output produced by GOLD and later MOM6.
-The resulting class instances can be spatially and temporally processed and saved for additional analysis and visualization.
+The goal of this project is to produce a convenient and internally consistent environment in which to work with gridded output from numerical models.

  This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.